tmorin/cycle-actions/README.md

 - an optional `category`

 The action is handled by an action handler.
-It's a function taking the action as argument and providing an optional output.
+It's a function taking the action as argument and providing an optional response.
-The output is an object defined by:

-- an optional `response`
-- an optional list of `event`

-The response should be used to provide direct feedback to the caller.
-The events should be used to notified underlying side effects.

 ```typescript
 import xs from 'xstream';